iqnection-programming/iqnection-silverstripe-modules-bigcommerceapp/README.md

 # BigCommerce App Integration with SilverStripe
 ## Developed by IQnection

+# The theme for this module is required, but not yet available on GitHub.
+The theme will soon be packaged within this module

 Provides an interface for creating a BigCommerce App.

 ### Requires a developer's API Client ID and Client Secret